 A stroller is not only useful for your kid, but for you too.
 If you plan on doing lots of shopping in Japan, and if you don’t you will certainly change your mind once you get to Japan, a stroller can be very helpful to carry all your bags.

-In these cases, a stroller makes my life so much easier so why should I deny myself this help?
+In these situations, a stroller makes my life so much easier so why should I deny myself this help?

 The only inconvenient I can think of for a stroller’s use in Japan are:

 - Stairs (it is really annoying to have to take a stroller through stairs when elevators are not available).